glpaparelli/competitive-programming/notes/cp-notes.md

 ![[Screenshot from 2024-01-08 09-29-11.png | center | 300]]

 ## 4.2 Trivial Solution, O(n^2)
-A simple solution is to traverse the tree and do following for every traversed node X:
+A simple solution is to traverse the tree and do following for every traversed node $X$:

-1. Find maximum sum from leaf to root in left subtree of X  $\clubsuit$
+1. Find maximum sum from-leaf-to-root in left subtree of $X\ \clubsuit$
-3. Find maximum sum from leaf to root in right subtree of X.
+3. Find maximum sum from-leaf-to-root in right subtree of $X$.
-4. Add the above two calculated values and X->data and compare the sum with the maximum value obtained so far and update the maximum value.
+4. Add the above two calculated values and $X\rightarrow \text{data}$ and compare the sum with the maximum value obtained so far and update the maximum value.
 5. Return the maximum value.

 ---
-$\clubsuit$  **Max Sum leaf to root path in a Binary Tree:**
+$\clubsuit \text{ }$**Max Sum leaf-to-root path in a Binary Tree:**
-Given a Binary Tree, find the maximum sum path from a leaf to root.
+**Given a Binary Tree, find the maximum sum path from a leaf to root.**
 For example, in the following tree, there are three leaf to root paths:
 - 8 -> -2 -> 10
 - -4 -> -2 -> 10